 The Project: Volunteer in Peru and work alongside marine conservation researchers.
 The Peru Marine Conservation project focuses on promoting and contributing to the conservation of the marine ecosystems.
 This programme takes a holistic approach to conservation; through scientific research, sustainability management, environmental education and inter-agency collaboration.

 Project Location: The research area spans an 80km stretch of coastline between the Organos and Zorritos districts in Northern Peru.
 The main volunteer lodging site is located in Los Organos, about an hour from Talara.
 Accessible by the Talara regional airport.

 Main Volunteer Activities: Volunteers at this project work alongside local staff and researchers.
 Marine Conservation Volunteers help with the various research activities focused on local marine animals.

 Hours: Volunteers work 6 days a week with one day free for sightseeing, relaxing or exploring.
 Hours are typically from 7am to 5pm daily.
 However hours can vary depending on the location and specific research projects at the time of volunteering.

-Duration: Volunteer placements are year-round from 2 to 12 weeks.
+Duration: Volunteer placements are year-round for 4, 8 or 12 weeks.